chelauk/nf-core-demultiplex-methylation/docs/usage.md

 ## Introduction

-This pipeline runs an optional demultiplex followed by the bismark pipeline for analysis of RRBS
+This pipeline runs an optional demultiplex followed by the bismark pipeline for analysis of methylseq

 ```mermaid
 flowchart TD